1953 Calcutta South East by-election: Bharatiya Jan Sangh

-Dr. Mukherjee's party fielded Jasho Prakash Mitter as its candidate.
+Mukherjee's party fielded Jasho Prakash Mitter as its candidate.
 A Bengali Hindu refugee from the Partition of India, Mitter was a prominent barrister in Calcutta.
 He had represented the British Crown in the 1930s Meerut Conspiracy Case.
 He had also defended accused at the Red Fort trial.
 At the time of the by-poll Mitter was the president of the Council for the Protection of the Rights of Minorities, a body with links to the Hindu Mahasabha.
 The organisation called for carving out a separate territory for Hindus in East Pakistan and was organising a paramilitary body amongst Hindu refugees.

 Forward Bloc (Marxist Group)

 Another party in the fray was the Forward Bloc (Marxist Group).
-The FB(MG) candidate Dr. Bhupal Bose was supported by sectors of the non-communist left.
+The FB(MG) candidate Bhupal Bose was supported by sectors of the non-communist left.
 Bose was a veteran revolutionary leader and former prisoner at the Andaman jail.
 However, within the FB(MG) there was a sector (including leaders such as Satyapriya Banerjee, Amar Bose, Suhrid Mallick Chowdhury and Ram Chatterjee) that argued in favour of support to the CPI candidate.
 During the election campaign they worked for the CPI candidate rather than the one nominated by the FB(MG).
 The by-poll provoked a split in the party as the Working Committee of the party expelled the pro-communist group.
 The expelled group later formed the Marxist Forward Bloc in April the following year.